NON-ADVERSARIAL DIVORCE

 DIVORCE MEDIATION

-The divorce mediation process begins when both spouses decide that mediation best matches how they want to reach a divorce agreement.
-They then hire a mediator to serve as a neutral third party.
-The mediator guides conversations, helping people in conflict explore options and reach a divorce settlement that works for everyone involved.
-Divorce mediators may be attorneys who have experience in divorce cases, or non-attorney professional mediators who have been trained to facilitate the mediation process.
+The divorce mediation process begins when both spouses agree that mediation is the best way to reach a divorce agreement.
+They hire a mediator, who acts as a neutral (or unbiased) third party to facilitate discussions.
+The mediator guides the conversations, helping the couple explore options and work towards a settlement that meets everyone’s needs.
+Mediators can be attorneys with experience in divorce cases or trained non-attorney professionals skilled in facilitating the mediation process.

-In mediation, the emphasis is on maintaining communication between spouses so that they can make joint decisions leading to a divorce settlement.
-The mediator does not make decisions for the divorcing couple.
-Throughout the mediation process, one or both spouses, or the mediator (with permission from the spouses) often hires additional professionals, such as family therapists and financial experts, so that their expertise can inform and help the process.
+In mediation, the focus is on maintaining open communication between spouses to make joint decisions that lead to a divorce settlement.
+The mediator does not make decisions for the couple but helps them communicate and negotiate.
+Often, additional professionals, such as family therapists and financial experts, are brought in to provide specialized knowledge and support the process.

 COLLABORATIVE DIVORCE